 Monasticism was unheard of in the early Christian church.

-Passover was kept annually on the 14th of Nisan by apostolic and second century Christians in Asia Minor.
+Passover was kept annually on the 14th of Nisan/Abib after sunset (so early during the night) by apostolic and second century Christians in Asia Minor.

 Pentecost was kept on Sunday by certain Jews and was observed then by professing Christians.